Connect to share and comment

 Wall Street provided a positive lead after the US Federal Reserve kept its huge stimulus measures in place and said the economy has shown signs of picking up.

-The China Manufacturing Purchasing Managers Index rose to 51.7 in March, from 50.4 in February.
+HSBC's China Manufacturing Purchasing Managers Index rose to 51.7 in March, compared with 50.4 in February.
 A reading above 50 indicates expansion and anything below points to contraction.

 The latest figures break a recent spell of worrying results from trade to inflation that have raised concerns about the economy, which saw its weakest growth in 13 years in 2012.